interviews

 I feel like it was cooler then.

 Yeah, maybe it's better then.
 But I have gotten jobs from from telling people that my parents met there, it’s a funny little thing.
 My dad spent a lot of his life in the macrobiotic community, so there were undertones of that in the house.
 My mom made every dinner for us and our favorite food was arugula pasta.
-It's was a big pot of pasta with handfuls of arugula, tomatoes, and Parmesan.
+It was a big pot of pasta with handfuls of arugula, tomatoes, and Parmesan.
 An easy, fresh, Mediterranean vibe.

 Cali energy.